TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 ```

-***Extracting Address from PropertyAddress***
+***3. Extracting Dddress from PropertyAddress***

-The PropertyAddress table originally contains the full address including the street, city, and potentially other details.
+The ``PropertyAddress`` table originally contains the full address including the street, city, and potentially other details.

 |   PropertyAddress (Original)       |
 |-----------------------------------|